otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-06-seeding-api-testing.md

 ## Seeding

-**Seeding**
+**Seeding** is the process of populating a database with data.
+It is useful for testing and development purposes.
+There are several ways to seed a database.
+For this class, we will focus on two methods:

+1. **Prisma Client**: Use the Prisma Client to seed the database with data.
+2. **GitHub Gist**: Use a GitHub Gist to seed the database with data.

+In the **formative assessment**, you will research and implement a third and fourth method to seed your database.

 ---

-### Prisma
+### Script to Seed Data

 Before we create our tests, let us create a script to seed our database with data.
-In the `prisma` directory, create a file named `seed.js` and add the following code.
+In the `prisma` directory, create a file named `seed-admin-users.js` and add the following code.

 ```javascript
 import bcryptjs from "bcryptjs";